passiondev2024/DyslexiScan/README.md

-Introduction:
-Dyslexia is a neurodevelopment disorder that affects an individual's ability to read, write, and comprehend written language.
-To support individuals with dyslexia, we present DyslexiScan, a revolutionary iOS app powered by Apple's Vision AI and Open AI (Language Model) to enhance the reading experience for those facing dyslexia-related challenges.
-Understanding Dyslexia:
+Problem Addressed:
-Dyslexia is characterised by difficulties in decoding words, recognising spelling patterns, and comprehending written language.
-It can affect self-esteem and limit access to educational and professional opportunities.
-DyslexiScan aims to bridge this gap by making text more accessible and understandable for individuals without dyslexia.
+The solution addresses the challenges faced by individuals with dyslexia, a neurodevelopment disorder affecting reading, writing, and comprehension skills.
+Dyslexia can hinder educational and professional opportunities and impact self-esteem.
+The primary problem tackled by DyslexiScan is to make text written by Dyslexic Person more understandable for individuals without dyslexia.

-DyslexiScan Features:
-1. Text Recognition: DyslexiScan utilizes the power of Apple's Vision AI to recognise and extract text from images in real-time.
-Users can simply point their device's camera at a book, document, or any printed material, and DyslexiScan will instantly identify and display the text on the screen.
-2. Dyslexic Text Conversion: DyslexiScan doesn't stop at recognition.
-It leverages on Open ai GPT-Model to convert recognised text from its dyslexic format to a more non-dyslexic-friendly version.
-The app transforms complex words written by dyslexic person into simpler, more straightforward alternatives, making it easier for user's without dyslexia to read and understand text writen by dyslexic person.
-3. Text-to-Speech: For an inclusive reading experience, DyslexiScan offers a built-in text-to-speech feature.
-Users can tap on button, and the app will read it aloud.
-This feature is valuable for auditory learners and those who benefit from simultaneous visual and auditory input.
-4. Save and Share: DyslexiScan allows users to copy converted text for future reference or share them with teachers, colleagues, or friends.
-The app's sharing capabilities promote accessibility and collaboration.
+DyslexiScan is a revolutionary iOS app that leverages Apple's Vision AI and Google's Gemini to enhance the reading experience for individuals without dyslexia.
+The app offers several features designed to address to bridge gap between Non-dyslexic and Dyslexic person.

 How DyslexiScan Works:
-	Text Capture: Users point their device's camera at the text, and DyslexiScan captures the content.
+1.Text Capture: Users capture text using the device's camera.
-	Text Recognition: The app's Vision AI technology recognises the text, ensuring accuracy.
+2.Text Recognition: Apple's Vision AI technology recognizes the text with high accuracy.
-	Dyslexic Conversion: DyslexiScan model provided by open AI to transform recognised text into a friendly format.
+3.Dyslexic Conversion: DyslexiScan's uses built in spell checker and Google's Gemini to transforms recognised text into a correct or non-dyslexic format.
-	Text-to-Speech: DyslexiScan offers a text-to-speech feature for auditory support.
+4.Text-to-Speech: The app provides a text-to-speech feature for auditory support.

-	Save and Share: Users can copy the converted text for accessibility and collaboration.
+Conclusion:
+DyslexiScan aims to break down barriers to reading and learning for individuals with dyslexia.
+By combining advanced technologies from Apple's Vision AI and Google Gemini, DyslexiScan offers a seamless and personalized reading experience.
+The app bridges the gap between dyslexic text and conventional text regardless of their challenges.

 Conclusion: